Milwaukee Bucks: 2009–2013: The Brandon Jennings era

-2013–present: The Giannis Antetokounmpo era
+2013–present: The Giannis Antetokounmpo Era

 2013–2014: under Larry Drew

 Jim Boylan was relieved of his coaching duties and ex-Atlanta Hawks coach Larry Drew was hired.
 On June 27, 2013, the Bucks chose Greek forward Giannis Antetokounmpo with the 15th overall pick of the 2013 NBA draft.
 They also brought in O. J. Mayo, Carlos Delfino, Zaza Pachulia, and Gary Neal as well as seeing Monta Ellis opt-out of the final year of his contract.
 The Bucks also agreed to sign-and-trade Brandon Jennings to the Detroit Pistons in exchange for Brandon Knight, Khris Middleton, and Viacheslav Kravtsov.
 The Bucks later extended their contract with Larry Sanders with a four-year, $44 million contract and traded Ish Smith and Kravtsov to the Phoenix Suns for Caron Butler.
 By the start of the 2013–14 season, the Bucks only had four players on their roster from the previous season.
 The season itself was a struggle, as the Bucks finished with the worst record in the league at 15–67, the worst record in team history.

-On April 16, 2014, long-time Bucks owner Herb Kohl agreed to sell a majority interest of the team to New York-based billionaires Wes Edens, and Marc Lasry for $550 million, but Kohl still retains a significant minority interest in the team.
+On April 16, 2014, long-time Bucks owner Herb Kohl agreed to sell a majority interest of the team to New York-based billionaires Wes Edens, and Marc Lasry for $550 million, but Kohl retained a significant minority interest in the team.
 The new owners were expected to keep the team in Milwaukee.
 They were also expected to contribute $100 million toward building a new arena for the franchise.
 Approval from the NBA Board of Governors came on May 15, a month later.
 By this time, Bradley Center was seen as obsolete.
 The donation from the Bradley heirs did not provide for the arena's operating expenses or long-term capital needs.
-This led the NBA to give an ultimatum to Edens and Lasry–unless the Bucks were either close to getting a new arena or actually opening a new arena by the 2017-18 season, Edens and Lasry would be required to return the franchise to the league, which would sell it to prospective ownership groups in Las Vegas and Seattle.
+This led the NBA to give an ultimatum to Edens and Lasry–unless the Bucks were either close to getting a new arena or actually opening a new arena by the 2017–18 season, Edens and Lasry would be required to return the franchise to the league, which would sell it to prospective ownership groups in Las Vegas and Seattle.

-On June 26, 2014, the Bucks chose Duke forward Jabari Parker with the second overall pick of the 2014 NBA draft.